Ditectrev/Microsoft-Azure-AZ-800-Windows-Server-Hybrid-Administrator-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Role: Domain naming master.
 Console: Active Directory Domains and Trusts.
 - [ ] Role: Infrastructure master.
 Console: Active Directory Sites and Services.
-- [x] Role: IPDC emulator.
+- [x] Role: PDC emulator.
 Console: Active Directory Users and Computers.
 - [ ] Role: RID master.
 Console: Active Directory Administrative Center.

 ### DRAG DROP-Your network contains an Active Directory domain named contoso.com.
 The domain contains group managed service accounts (gMSAs).
 You have a server named Server1 that runs Windows Server and is in a workgroup.
 Server1 hosts Windows containers.
 You need to ensure that the Windows containers can authenticate to contoso.com.
 Which three actions should you perform in sequence?